Dowscope/onsis_xml_cleaner/README.md

 This utility was designed to help cleanup the XML file produced by PowerSchool SIS

+This program requires NODE.JS and NPM to be installed and working before downloading this repo.

 ## To Install

 Using NODE.JS and NPM, make sure you are in the folder of the program.